 Michelle Habets studies socially relevant aspects of various developments in the field of synthetic biology, agricultural biotechnology, and medical biotechnology.

 Education and career

-Michelle studied biology and philosophy at the Radboud University Nijmegen.
-In 2008, she completed her PhD at the Lab of Genetics at Wageningen University.
-Her dissertation focused on the evolution of microbial diversity.
-From 2007 until 2011, she worked as a postdoctoral research associate at the University of Liverpool studying the risks of the use of antimicrobial peptides in health care.
-She subsequently obtained an MA in Healthcare Ethics and Law at the University of Manchester.
-In 2016, she finished her PhD at the University Medical Center Utrecht on the ethics of translational pluripotent stem cell research.
-At the Erasmus University Rotterdam, she worked on a project combining empirical research and expertise of health care and law to better understand and regulate end of life policies.
+Michelle studied biology and philosophy at the Radboud University Nijmegen, and Healthcare Ethics and Law (MA) at Manchester University.
+In 2008, she completed her PhD on the evolution of microbial diversity at the Lab of Genetics at Wageningen University.
+Subsequently, she worked at the University of Liverpool studying, among others, the risks of using antimicrobial peptides in health care.
+In 2016, she finished her PhD in medical ethics at the University Medical Center Utrecht.
+Before coming to the Rathenau Instituut, she worked on a project combining empirical research and expertise of health care and law to better understand and regulate end of life policies (Erasmus University Rotterdam).

 - Guest researcher at Wageningen University & Research (0.2fte)

 - Member of the Ethics and Health committee at ZonMw, The Netherlands Organisation for Health Research and Development

 - Member of the COVID-19 committee at ZonMw